 This deployment spans 150+ countries, aligning perfectly with Anthropic's global expansion push.
 The startup announced plans to triple its international workforce this year and brought in Chris Ciauri to lead that charge.
 Landing Deloitte's global footprint gives Anthropic instant credibility in markets where it's still building presence.

 The deal comes on the heels of Anthropic's hot streak - September saw the launch of Claude Sonnet 4.5 and a massive $13 billion funding round at a $183 billion valuation.
-Amazon continues backing the startup as it battles and for enterprise dominance.
+Amazon continues backing the startup as it battles OpenAI and Google for enterprise dominance.